 At the local market, you will find all sorts of fresh fruits and veggies at much better prices than at the supermarket.
 Take your hand sanitizer and go to the local market which is open every day.

-Guatemala is called the country of the eternal spring for one reason.
+Guatemala is called the country of the eternal spring for one reason, that’s why most of my best time to visit Antigua recommendation is during dry season (November to April).
 In Antigua, the weather is nice all year round.
 The coolest nights range in 55 F°/13 C° and during the day 80F°/27C° or 86F°/30C° on the warmest days.
 The rainy season is from May to October, so keep this in mind.

-In terms of shoes, you will need very basic things.
+In terms of shoes, you will need very basic things when you prepare your trip to Antigua.
 A pair of sandals, sneakers to walk around, or in case you want to do a volcano hike, bring some hiking boots.
 The sneakers are fine too but maybe they won’t work after the hike anymore.

 Now, for clothing.
 Anything you feel comfortable with and a raincoat.
-The rainy season is from May to October but you never know, pack a raincoat if you have space in your bag.
+The rainy season is from May to October but you never know.
+To maximize your Antigua visit, pack a raincoat if you have space in your bag.

 Since the weather is relatively warm, bring some mosquito repellent.
 Those buggers are a pain.
 Also, don’t forget the sunscreen!

-If you are planning on visiting Antigua because you have a wedding, you are making your way through Central America, or like me, you are a slow-paced traveler, Antigua offers an option for pretty much everyone.
-Here are some of my recommendations:
+If you visit Antigua because you have a wedding, you are making your way through Central America, or like me, you are a slow-paced traveler, Antigua offers an option for pretty much everyone.

-I don’t know how many times I have received emails of people asking this question.
+I don’t know how many times I have received emails of people asking this question during their Antigua visit.
 That is why I wrote an entire article about How To Get From Guatemala Airport To Antigua Safely And Cheaply, and if you ask me about how to move around from Antigua to other places in Guatemala, my recommendations would be the same.

 There are only three places on this list, nonetheless, these places are really nice:

-This is another big theme in the emails I receive, and I can understand why based on the news you see everywhere about Guatemala.
-I remember the first time I arrived, I didn’t know what to expect.
+This is another big theme in the emails I receive from people planning to visit Antigua, and I can understand why based on the news you see everywhere about Guatemala.
+I remember my past trips to Antigua, I didn’t know what to expect.
 The truth is that I ended up staying in Guatemala for nine months and felt really safe during the entire time.
-There was only the time I thought I was going to die from a scorpion sting, you can read all about that story here The Night I Thought I was Going to Die from a Scorpion Sting in Guatemala.
+There was only one time I thought I was going to die from a scorpion sting, you can read all about that story here The Night I Thought I was Going to Die from a Scorpion Sting in Guatemala.